Poverty: What It Really Means for a Student

 We all hear the word poverty thrown around a lot.
 For example: “Poverty is the single biggest predictor of school dropout.”
 That’s true by the way.
 But in that context, what does poverty really mean?
 Well, federal poverty guidelines say that in a household of three (3) if you make $19,530 or less, you live in poverty.
 For a four-person household, the number is $23,550.
 For five people it is $27,570 and so on.

-Of those reading this, who among us can envision living at the poverty level?
-Those are just numbers; scary numbers, but what would that really mean if you are a Communities In Schools student?
-By the way, 91% of our families “qualify”.
+Those are just scary numbers right?
+Pretty hard to envision what they would really mean to a Communities In Schools student.
+By the way, 91% of our families “qualify” by federal standards.

-Here is a tiny glimpse at poverty from a child’s perspective - poverty is not a ‘thing’; it is a truckload of things:
+Here is a tiny glimpse at poverty from a child’s perspective - poverty is not a word; it is a truckload of obstacles:

 On my first day of school – no fresh haircut, no new clothes and no school supplies.
 No backpack….not much to put in it anyway.
 A few of the kids at school look really sharp; funny, I feel a little left out.

 Nobody home when I get home from school except my little sister.
 Babysitting until Mom gets home from her part-time, minimum wage job; sometimes she has two jobs.
 No after school snack.
 Nobody to help with homework.

 On the way home I wondered about food tonight; had a burger from the dollar value menu last night.
 Not much to fill a growing tummy.
 Pretty hungry at bedtime.